kevin-hogan/diplomat/README.md

     and convert it into a list of messages.
     - `post_chatbot_interventions`: Send messages to your chat service.

 You can find SlackToBotIntegrator (in slack_integration.py) which is a sample slackbot integration class which inherits from the ChatService class defined above.
-The class contains APIs to receive a transcript from slack and APIs to post interventions to slack.
+The class contains APIs to receive a transcript from Slack and APIs to post interventions to Slack.

 * `Class FeaturePlugin`: This is the super class which will be inherited by all plugins.
 The class extends 1 API called `generate_interventions`.
 The API takes the `chat_transcript` and `author_id` as input.
 The class also receives the configuration parameters passed into the constructor.
+The presence or absence of a feature in the configuration file determines whether that feature will be enabled for a particular agent.

     - Sample Plugin: `class OverspeakingPlugin`:  You can find this class in `feature_plugins.py`.
 We see that config is passed as a parameter to the `__init__` class.
 The plugin has a static method called `get_overspeaking_authors`.
-Ultimately, the plugin implements the `generate_interventions function.` The presence or absence of a feature in the configuration file determines whether that feature will be enabled for a particular agent.
+Ultimately, the plugin implements the `generate_interventions function.`

 #### Creating the config file:
 The configuration file is a dictionary containing names of the plugins to be used along with the parameters required